This dictionary covers graphic design, prepress and print terminology

 Grades of uncoated paper with textured surfaces.

-The ability within a computer application to run text around a graphic image or other object within a document, without the need to adjust each line manually.
+The ability within a computer application to run text around a graphic image or another object within a document, without the need to adjust each line manually.

 A color printer using colored waxes that are heat-transferred and fused to special coated papers.